Russell Bufalino: Later years and prison

 Following Barbara's death in June 1959, The Commission recognized Bufalino as the official family boss.

 In 1972, after singer Al Martino had the role of Johnny Fontane in The Godfather stripped from him and given to Vic Damone, he went to Bufalino, his godfather, who then orchestrated the publication of various news articles that claimed director Francis Ford Coppola was unaware of producer Albert S. Ruddy's having given Martino the part.
 Damone eventually dropped the role because he did not want to provoke the mob, in addition to being paid too little.
 Ultimately, the part of Johnny Fontane was given to Martino.

 On April 20, 1973, Bufalino was arrested in a Scranton nightclub in an FBI raid, charged with interference with interstate commerce, obstruction of justice, gambling and transporting stolen property, but later released on $50,000 bail.

 In 1977, Bufalino was indicted on extortion charges after Jack Napoli, who was in the Witness Protection Program, testified that Bufalino had threatened to kill him for failing to pay a $25,000 debt to a jeweller in New York.
-As soon as Bufalino was indicted, he took steps to reduce the possibility of further criminal charges.
+Once Bufalino was indicted, he took steps to reduce the possibility of further criminal charges.
 He named caporegime Edward Sciandra as the acting boss and removed himself from the day-to-day operations of the family.
 On August 8, 1978, Bufalino was convicted and sentenced to four years imprisonment for his part in the extortion attempt.
 He served almost three years.

 Bufalino was released in May 1981 but was indicted again, this time for conspiring to kill the witness, Napoli.
 The main prosecution witness, Jimmy Fratianno, said that he and Michael Rizzitello had been asked by Bufalino to kill Napoli in 1976.
 In November 1981, Bufalino was sentenced to 10 years' imprisonment, held at United States Penitentiary, Leavenworth.